tshegofatsoseane/pillow.com/README.md

 Omphile Gopane (Frontend Developer): Handles frontend development, focusing on creating a responsive and intuitive user interface.

 Timeline: The project is scheduled to be completed within a three-month timeframe, with regular milestones for development, testing, and deployment.

+## Technologies Used
+Backend: Django framework is chosen for its high-level abstractions, built-in features like ORM and authentication, and scalability.
+Frontend: Standard web technologies (HTML, CSS, JavaScript) are utilized for building a responsive and user-friendly interface, prioritizing simplicity and accessibility.

+## Challenges
+One of the main challenges encountered during the development of Pillow.com is the intermittent lack of data returned by the Google Maps API.
+This inconsistency in data retrieval poses a significant obstacle, as it affects the accuracy and completeness of residence information displayed to users.
+Despite efforts to optimize API requests and handle edge cases, occasional instances of missing or incomplete data still arise, impacting the overall reliability of the platform.
+Addressing this challenge requires ongoing monitoring, fine-tuning of API usage, and implementing robust error-handling mechanisms to mitigate the impact on user experience.